BrandonBurroughs17/SNHU/README.md

 ---

+## Navigation

+To view individual course work:
+1. Click the **branch dropdown menu** near the top left of this page (it usually says `main`).
+2. Select the branch for the course you want to view (for example, `CS210` or `CS250`).
+3. Each course branch includes its own README file explaining the projects and what I learned from them.

+You can always return to the **main** branch to see the overall portfolio overview.

+---

 ## About This Portfolio

 This portfolio is designed to document my progress and showcase my technical and professional growth in software development.
 Each artifact represents real-world programming and development practices I’ve learned through SNHU’s curriculum.
 I use this repository to track my evolution as a developer and to demonstrate my abilities to future employers.